twk6809/ARISS_mod_script_gen/README.md

 Goals
 -----
-This tool helps create an ARISS Moderator Script used for ISS school contacts.
+This tool helps create an ARISS Moderator Script used for ISS telebridge contacts.

 The goals of this tool are to: